This article is part of a series of tutorials we are developing for professional drone pilots

 Early on, take photos, adjust your settings and take more from the same place.
 That is the best way to learn what works for your style preference.
 Keep perspective in mind.
 Try to keep the entire perimeter of objects in the photo.
 Cutting off the edge of a patio or a nice landscape feature can ruin a photo.
 Center objects in photos.
 For example center a ceiling fan indoors or center the house in a high aerial shot (see photo).

 HDR is all the rage right in RE photography.
 It's basically taking multiple pictures from the same spot with different exposure settings and then using software to merge the photos together.
 This gives you much greater color depth.
 Adobe Lightroom can do this for you, there are other software packages as well.
 Depending on the quality of your drone, this is possible to do with "bracketed" shots.
+You can learn more by reading our HDR for Drone Pilots tutorial.

 Quality is extremely important.
 However, speed is king.
 Accept that truth and you will reach profitability faster.
 Every time we plan/schedule/execute/process a shoot we ask ourselves, "how can one of these steps be eliminated/automated.
 We deliver a product no longer than 24 hours after a shoot.
 We plan & schedule a shoot during the initial phone consultation with the customer.
 We are able to do this because of processes/steps/tools we've put into place.